 Solid Stains resemble flat paint and contain a lot of pigment.
 As a result solids offer the most U.V. protection and are great for covering discolouration and other imperfections of the wood.
 Solid stains are a good choice after stripping an existing finish and the wood looks uneven.
 In fact, if you know you are using an opaque stain, complete stripping of the previous stain is not necessary.
 All failing coating should still be removed and prepped in a way that is similar to exterior painting prep.
-Solid stain can be tinted with any possible colour which helps with your exterior decorating decisions.
+Solid stain can be tinted with any possible colour and you can also stain your fence with them.
 If your prefer the rustic look of wood keep in mind that you need to achieve that with colour.
 Opaque stains will not allow the wood colour to show through but they are thin enough to show the texture.

 Cleaning Your Deck